jglasovic/venv-lsp.nvim/README.md

 - `before_init`/`on_new_config`: Checks cache for venv with root dir value, if not found, tries to detect it for that root.
 When found, it caches the venv and activates it.
 - `on_attach`: Sets venv value to the buffer's local var for easier activation on jumps between buffers.

-This plugin works nicely for monorepo projects that have multiple virtualenvs where different parts of the project belong to a different venv.
+This plugin works well for monorepo projects that have multiple virtualenvs, where different parts of the project belong to different venvs.
-Jumping between buffers in such a monorepo where LSP detects different root dirs is not going to produce issues like those mentioned above.
+Jumping between buffers in such a monorepo where LSP detects different root dirs will not produce issues like those mentioned above.

 ## Supported LSPs